evanbowman/skyland-modding/README.md

 2) Next, you may edit any of the scripts in the unpacked rom filesystem that you want to change.
 Then, run `./compile.sh`, to pack everything back up into a Skyland.gba rom!

+## Note:

+If for some reason skylandgame.io is down, you may drop your own copy of Skyland.gba into this folder and comment out the curl command in update.sh.